 - Wolverhampton / Telford

 Who we can help

-Our service is available for male perpetrators of domestic violence aged over 16 years.
+Our service is available for male perpetrators of domestic violence aged over 18 years of age.

 Our approach is underpinned five key principles of mental health support:

 - Open dialogue – transparency, words to words, tolerating uncertainty and healing